CartoDB/carto-vl/DEVELOPERS.md

 yarn publish
 ```

 NOTE: `yarn publish` calls `yarn version` at the beginning of the process.
+If you don't want to bump the version just press `Enter` to skip the prompt and use the current version instead.